 Consequences due to positive selection of experimentation sites We next examine the overall effects of national policies originating from non-representative experimentation.
-When such policies roll out to the entire country, what are the overall effects on economic performance among non-experimentation sites, and do locations similar to experimentation sites benefit more from the new policy?
+When such policies roll out to the entire country, do localities similar to experimentation sites benefit more from the new policy?